vybhg/midterm/readme.md

 **a.
 Command Pattern:** The Command Pattern encapsulates a request as an object, thereby allowing parameterization of clients with different requests, queuing, logging, and supporting undoable operations.
 It promotes loose coupling between the sender and receiver of a request.
 The classes Command, CommandHandler, and concrete command classes like AdditionCommand, SubtractionCommand, etc., demonstrate the Command Pattern.
 Here is the link to the implementation of the Command Pattern in the code: https://github.com/vybhg/midterm/blob/main/app/commands/__init__.py
 ```
 **b.
-Factory Pattern:** Utilized in the AppFactory class to dynamically create instances of command objects based on specified packages.
+Factory Pattern:** The Factory Pattern is employed within the AppFactory class to dynamically generate instances of command objects based on specified packages.
+This pattern abstracts the process of object creation, allowing the client code (in this case, the AppFactory) to create objects without needing to know the specific class or implementation details.
+By using the Factory Pattern, the code gains flexibility and extensibility, as new command objects can be added or modified without directly modifying the client code.

 *Code snipped:*
 ```python